antiboredom/automating-video-itp/README.md

 - **Project 2 due**

 #### Project 3 (due week 6)
-- Make a video bot
+Make a video bot.

+Submit a link to your project on the [class homework wiki](https://github.com/antiboredom/automating-video-itp/wiki).

 ***